axolotl-chat/axolotl/docs/TRANSLATE.md

 Set up development environment as described under [README.md](README.md).

 Change into the `axolotl-web` subfolder and run:
-`npm run translate`
+`yarn run translate`

 This command combines the following three single steps into one.
 Each of them can of course be run separately.
-* `npm run translate-extract` extracting the language strings.
+* `yarn run translate-extract` extracting the language strings.
 This updates only the pot file.
-* `npm run translate-update` for updating all the translation files.
+* `yarn run translate-update` for updating all the translation files.
-* `npm run translate-compile` for updating the json file used by axolotl-web.
+* `yarn run translate-compile` for updating the json file used by axolotl-web.
 Without that you don't see any results.

 Then open Axolotl and have a look at your strings by either installing your package (click, snap, flatpak or appImage) or as described in [README.md](README.md) under "Run development".